Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 In the user interface, this value is composed with two decimal values (`xsd:decimal`), separated by a `,`.
 In the database, it is stored the same and as a geographic WKT point.
-In the api, the value is an object with the two keys (see below), that can be used with the w3c geolocation api.
-The values are presented as strings to avoid issues with json implementations of clients.
+In the api, the value is a string compliant with [geo:kmlLiteral].
+Note: to avoid issues with json implementations of clients, check the cast to float when extracting it, in particular to be compatible with [w3c geolocation api].

 ***Important***: Unlike the data type Geography, the order of values is latitude then longitude.
 WKT uses `Point(x y)`, so the representation of a geographic point is `Point(longitude latitude)`.
-The geographic point data type uses `latitude, longitude`, much more common for end users, in particular in historical data, in "coordinates GPS", in OpenStreetMap coordinates or in "Google map".
+The geographic point data type uses `latitude,longitude`, much more common for end users, in particular in historical data, in "coordinates GPS", in OpenStreetMap coordinates or in "Google map" as they are called now.

 ### Geometric coordinates